 Given the rapid rise in the dollar in synchronization with the escalation of the global financial meltdown and tightening credit markets, it stands to reason that as credit and stock markets stabilize so too will the dollar.
 This means it will give back some of its gains, but should be able to maintain current levels well into next year.

 If the government implements much needed long term regulatory reform and adopts a more fiscally conservative policy once the economy has recovered, then there is a chance that the US dollar could maintain its strength for a number of years to come.

 What about the Euro?

-The US dollar continues to strengthen relative to the 17-member Euro currency, which has been on a downward trend as concerns over European sovereign debt crisis and Greece’s uncertain membership of the Eurozone grows.
-The Euro fell to as low as $1.24, the weakest since its multi-year low in July 2010 of $1.18 following the first bail-out of Greece.
+The US dollar continues to strengthen relative to the 17-member Euro currency, which has been on a downward trend as concerns over European economies resilience amidst the ongoing Russian invasion of Ukraine.

 In fact the US dollar reached parity against the euro, for the first time in 20 years, in mid-July and is expected to keep getting stronger as economic and geopolitical conditions worsen.

 Other major currencies have also seen significant shifts against the Euro which has declined 2.1% this year against nine developed market counterparts.
 Along with the greenback, the Yen has risen to 6 month highs against the Euro.